Waba Cottage Museum & Gardens, White Lake

 • 11 themed gardens

-• heritage buildings, including the main building that houses museum artifacts
+• heritage buildings, including the main building that houses museum artifact

 Click here to download the facility rental package.